dbenoit17/dynamic-ffi/README.md

 Gather top-level declaration syntax-tree data from C headers via clang.

-This module is currently only available for GNU/Linux.
+This module is currently only available for GNU/Linux and macOS.

 ### Warning: Read this Section Before Use
-Like Racket's built-in `ffi/unsafe module`, this library allows Racket to use C functions and data structures that are not memory-managed by Racket.
+Like Racket's built-in `ffi/unsafe` module, this library allows Racket to use C functions and data structures that are not memory-managed by Racket.
-Racket can not provide safety guarantees by default for ffi objects created using this library.
-Users of this library will be required to self-enforce memory management in C and/or manually expose ffi objects to Racket's garbage collector.
-Extra care should be taken to ensure that C functions bound via this library or Racket's built-in ffi do not contain errors like buffer overflows, which could corrupt the runtime, cause undefined behavior, and prevent Racket from providing useful error messages.
+Racket cannot provide safety guarantees by default for FFI objects created using this library.
+Users of this library will be required to self-enforce memory management in C and/or manually expose FFI objects to Racket's garbage collector.
+Extra care should be taken to ensure that C functions bound via this library or Racket's built-in FFI do not contain errors like buffer overflows, which could corrupt the runtime, cause undefined behavior, and prevent Racket from providing useful error messages.